tjohnston-softdev/maze-graph-pathfinding/readme.md

 ---

-## Inspiration
+## Background
-The inspiration for this software came about when one afternoon, I decided on impulse to watch a [Computerphile video](https://www.youtube.com/watch?v=GazC3A4OQTE) hosted by [Dr. Mike Pound](https://github.com/mikepound) demonstrating Dijkstra's algorithm.
+One afternoon, I decided on impulse to watch a [Computerphile video](https://www.youtube.com/watch?v=GazC3A4OQTE) hosted by [Dr. Mike Pound](https://github.com/mikepound) demonstrating Dijkstra's algorithm.
 During my free time in the following months, I set about to write a program in Node JS that can perform pathfinding on mazes either from an image, or a specific-format text file.

 ---